fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 ### Managing Save Files

-There are so many different versions of this game that you might choose to play that I'm not going to take up the necessary space to describe all of the various retrogaming techniques you might want to use to back up your party.
-On the PC (with `DOSBOX`) you're looking for the numbered `*.TPW` files.
-On Apple platforms (with `AppleWin`, etc) you're likely backing up entire copies of your game disk.
+There are so many different versions of this game that you might choose to play that I'm mostly not going to bother trying to describe all of the various retrogaming techniques you might want to use to back up your party.
+On MS-DOS you're looking for the numbered `*.TPW` files.
+On C64 and Apple platforms you're likely backing up entire copies of your game disk.

-Generally speaking though, the game only saves to disk at two times:
+As best I can tell, the game only saves to disk at two times:

 1. when you return to the Adventurers' Guild and remove characters from your party
 2. when you buy or sell something from Garth

-This makes sense, because the only "permanent" state that the game keeps track of are character state and the contents of Garth's shop.
+This makes sense, because the game uses inventory to mark progress — you can't get into (or can't complete) certain dungeons until you have certain items, etc. The only "permanent" state that the game keeps track of are character state (including inventory) and the contents of Garth's shop.
 To that end, you might want to consider backing up a "clean" copy of the game disks before you start play.
-There's not really any penalty for failing to do so, except that Garth might have more stuff than he should when your first-level characters come knocking.
+There's not really any penalty for failing to do so, except that Garth might have more stuff than he should when your 1st level characters come knocking.

 Apart from that, I always encourage gamers to learn how to use their emulator's save-state functions and use those to do things like scum for better HP and MP upgrades when you level up.
 Otherwise, if something goes horribly wrong, you can always reboot your emulator and go back to your previous game state.
 One thing to be aware of on the PC: when you add a character to your party, it removes all of their gold from the on-disk version.
 That means if you reboot, you may find your party has no gold anymore.
 That's not a huge deal later on, but early in the game it could be catastrophic.

 ### Getting Around and Getting Along

 *Bard's Tale I* uses first-person perspective for getting around both the city and dungeons.
 Skara Brae, the city level, is your "top-level" map; all of the services you'll need and entrances to all of the game's dungeons can be found there, and there's no "overworld" map to explore.
-You're stuck here for the duration, as the manual's framing story will tell you.
+You're stuck here for the duration, as the manual's framing story will tell you: the city gates are snowed in, the stables are empty, and the eerie Sinister Street seems to never end...

 Move your party with the arrow keys (DOS) or `IJKL` (most other platforms); `K` stands for "Kick Forward" which is how you go through doors.
 You can pretty much ignore the `I` key.

-A few other keys that get easily forgotten: In some structures you'll need to cast *C3:LEVE/C6:MALE* to enable levitation, then float up through portals in the ceiling.
+A few other keys that get easily forgotten: In some dungeons you'll need to cast *C3:LEVE/C6:MALE* to enable levitation, then float up through portals in the ceiling.
 On the PC this is activated with `A`, but on the Apple it seems to be `E`.
 To descend through a hole in the floor, use `D`, which will hurt if you aren't levitating.
 In Skara Brae, `?` can be used to find out what street you're on, which way you're facing, and what time of day it is. `N` allows you to re-order your party, although the implementation is different on each platform.
 Finally, `V` will turn the music off, which is especially helpful when you're rolling up characters in the Guild.

 There is something of a sense of time; it passes silently, and it manages three important things: